GSto/digital-garden/notes/prolific creation.md

 Don't try to be the best, and don't try to be original.

+To be more prolific, you have to give yourself permission to write junk.
+Not everything is going to be good, and that's ok.
+Work that doesn't succeed teaches.

 Emobdied in the [[cult of done manifesto]]

 ## Creation Cultivates Expertise